 But Le Chourineur happened to be a butcher and a murderer.
 So I immediately examined both my recent and distant past and realized I do not entirely fit into this consumer’s profile.
 Therefore I decided to put Ropa vieja on hold for better times when I truly qualify for it.

-We went further only to discover another restaurant called El galo feliz (The Happy Cock).
+I went further only to discover another restaurant called El galo feliz (The Happy Cock).
 Who exactly was this Happy Cock?
 A character in a fable of La Fontaine?
 A Happy Cock once met a Grumpy Pussy.
 The rest is history.
 Hitler history 😀

 Ok.
-We moved on and found another place that had a dish on the menu called Pata de cerdo, namely Pork’s leg.
+I moved on and found another place that had a dish on the menu called Pata de cerdo, namely Pork’s leg.
 The familiarity of the name came as a soothing balm for our souls.
 Ok, let’s play it safe and go for classical values.
 “We take that”.
 But the waiter said “I must specify this is a special dish: it’s a reconstructed pork leg, from our traditional molecular kitchen.
-So now we finally understood the Laughing pig’s reason for exhilaration: his new prosthetic leg was on the way.
+So now I finally understood the Laughing pig’s reason for exhilaration: his new prosthetic leg was on the way.

 Bam!
 In your face!